 - Horse riding

 Kids under 12 stay for free and all accommodation has a kitchenette - useful for whipping up snacks and easy meals.
 We stayed here as a family of 4 and thought it was terrific; there was plenty of room for us all in our Prestige Suite.
-The kids enjoyed the child-friendly options at both restaurants, playing on the golden beach and in the playground, and our family surf lesson.
+The kids enjoyed the child-friendly options at the restaurants, playing on the golden beach and in the playground, and our family surf lesson.

 Family friendly accommodation: